Diankrs30/Dian-coffeshop/README.md

 ### 3. Run `npm run dev`

 Runs the app in the development mode.\
-Open [http://localhost:8070](http://localhost:8070) to view it in your browser.
+Open [local host](http://localhost:8070) to view it in your browser.

 The page will reload when you make changes.\
 You may also see any lint errors in the console.